 The National Kiwi Hatchery

-You have the choice for your visit, of the National Kiwi Hatchery Experience or Behind the Scene Exclusive tours.
+You have the choice for your visit of the National Kiwi Hatchery Experience or Behind the Scenes Exclusive tours.
 Click on the links to find more information about these extras.

 How To Get There